 The Playboy Mansion is located In Holmby Hills, Los Angeles, California, near Beverly Hills, the mansion became famous during the 1960s when the media began to cover the lavish parties thrown by Hefner.

-The mansion has 22 rooms with a theater room with built-in pipe organ, a game room, three zoo/aviary buildings, a tennis court, basketball court, a waterfall and a swimming pool area, a basement gym with sauna below the bathhouse and much more.
+The mansion has 22 rooms with a theater room with a built-in pipe organ, a game room, three zoo/aviary buildings, a tennis court, a basketball court, a waterfall, and a swimming pool area, a basement gym with sauna below the bathhouse and much more.

 - Hugh bought the mansion for $1.1 million in 1971